InsIDE-Lab-DiECO/.github/profile/README.md

 # InsIDE Lab | Insubria Information & Data for Economics
 **Department of Economics – University of Insubria**

-InsIDE Lab (Insubria Information & Data for Economics) provides scientific support for statistical and econometric modeling.
+InsIDE Lab provides scientific support for statistical and econometric modeling.
 We assist in every stage of quantitative analysis—from theoretical design and estimation to the interpretation and communication of results.
 ---

 ### 📂 Quick Access